-- (a) No award will be achieved if less than the KPI Thresholds for strategic initiatives of priority 1, 2 and 3, as set out in the Company's annual safety plan, are successfully completed during the year (i.e., 100%, 75% of target and 50% of target for strategic initiatives with priority 1, 2 and 3 respectively). - (b) 80% of the target award will be achieved if the KPI Thresholds for strategic initiatives of priority 1, 2, and 3, as set out in the Company's annual safety plan, are successfully completed during the year. - (c) 100% of the target award will be achieved if the KPI Thresholds for strategic initiatives of priority 1, 2, and 3, as set out in the Company's annual safety plan, are successfully completed during the year. - (d) A further award equal to 50% of (c) will be achieved if 100% of the Company's annual safety plan is successfully completed during the year.
+- (a) No award will be achieved if less than 80% of the strategic initiatives, as set out in the Company's annual safety plan weighted by priority level, are successfully completed during the year. - (b) 80% of the target award will be achieved if 80% of the strategic initiatives, as set out in the Company's annual safety plan weighted by priority level, are successfully completed during the year. - (c) 100% of the target award will be achieved if 90% of the strategic initiatives, as set out in the Company's annual safety plan weighted by priority level, are successfully completed during the year. - (d) A further award equal to 50% of (c) will be achieved if 100% of the strategic initiatives, as set out in the Company's annual safety plan weighted by priority level, are successfully completed during the year.